 By Heidi Hartmann

-Dr. Heidi Hartmann is the President of the Institute for Women’s Policy Research.
+Heidi Hartmann, PhD, is the founder and president of the Institute for Women’s Policy Research.

 To view more of IWPR’s research, visit IWPR.org